PEDSnet/Data_Models_Public/PEDSnet/docs/PEDSnet_CDM_V1_ETL_Conventions.md

 UN = Unknown | A data field is present in the source system, but the source value explicitly denotes an unknown value OT = Other | A data field is present in the source system, but the source value cannot be mapped to the CDM

-***ETL Recommendation:*** Due to PK/FK constraints, the most efficient order for ETL table is location, organization, care_site, provider, person, visit_occurrence, condition_occurrence, observation, procedure_occurrence, and observation_period
+***ETL Recommendation:*** Due to PK/FK constraints, the most efficient order for ETL table is location, organization, care_site, provider, person, visit_occurrence, condition_occurrence, observation, procedure_occurrence,measurement,drug exposure and observation_period

 * * *